European spacecraft on way to Jupiter and its icy moons

 People are also reading…

-“We are not going to detect life with Juice,” stressed project scientist, Olivier Witasse.
+"This is a mission that is answering questions of science that are burning to all of us," said European Space Agency's director general, Josef Aschbacher after the launch.
+"Of course, one of these questions is: Is there life out there?"

-But learning more about the moons and their potential seas will bring scientists closer to answering the is-there-life-elsewhere question.
-“That will be really the most interesting aspect of the mission,” Witasse said.
+It can't find life, "but Juice will be identifying the habitability of these icy moons around Jupiter," he added.

-Juice is taking a long, roundabout route to Jupiter, covering 4 billion miles (6.6 billion kilometers)
+The spacecraft is taking a long, roundabout route to Jupiter, covering 4 billion miles.

-It will swoop within 125 miles (200 kilometers) of Callisto and 250 miles (400 kilometers) of Europa and Ganymede, completing 35 flybys while circling Jupiter.
-Then it will hit the brakes to orbit Ganymede, the primary target of the 1.6 billion-euro mission (nearly $1.8 billion).
+It will swoop within 125 miles of Callisto and 250 miles of Europa and Ganymede, completing 35 flybys while circling Jupiter.
+Then it will hit the brakes to orbit Ganymede, the primary target of the nearly $1.8 billion mission.

 Ganymede is not only the solar system's largest moon — it surpasses Mercury — but has its own magnetic field with dazzling auroras at the poles.